-Icon Description Switches the screen image between display devices connected to the system.
-For example, if a monitor is connected to the computer, repeatedly pressing this key alternates the screen image from the computer display to the monitor display to a simultaneous display on both the computer and the monitor.
-Turns the keyboard backlight off or on.
-NOTE: To conserve battery power, turn off this feature.
+Icon Description Switches the screen image among display devices connected to the system.
+For example, if a monitor is connected to the computer, repeatedly pressing the key alternates the screen image from computer display to monitor display to simultaneous display on both the computer and monitor.
+Helps prevent side-angle viewing from onlookers.
+If needed, decrease or increase brightness for well-lit or darker environments.
+Press the key again to turn off the privacy screen.
+NOTE: To quickly turn on the highest privacy setting, press fn+p .
+Decreases the screen brightness incrementally as long as you hold down the key.
+Increases the screen brightness incrementally as long as you hold down the key.
 Mutes or restores speaker sound.
 Decreases speaker volume incrementally while you hold down the key.
 Increases speaker volume incrementally while you hold down the key.
-Plays the previous track of an audio CD or the previous section of a DVD or a Blu-ray Disc (BD).
-Starts, pauses, or resumes playback of an audio CD, a DVD, or a BD.
-Plays the next track of an audio CD or the next section of a DVD or a BD.
-Turns the airplane mode and wireless feature on or off.
-NOTE: The airplane mode key is also referred to as the wireless button.
+Mutes the microphone.
+Turns the keyboard backlight off or on.
+NOTE: To conserve battery power, turn off this feature. num lk key Turns the embedded numeric keypad on and off.
+Turns the wireless feature on or off.
 NOTE: A wireless network must be set up before a wireless connection is possible.
+Provides quick access to your Skype for Business calendar.
+NOTE: This feature requires Skype® for Business or Lync® 2013 running on Microsoft Exchange or Office 365® servers.